josephdviviano/epitome/README.md

 These tools will be of interest to researchers who want to prototype new analysis strategies in a confirgurable environment with little up-front cost.

-Written by Joseph D. Viviano and Erin W Dickie, 2014-16.
+Written by Joseph D. Viviano 2014-17.

 > As long as our brain is a mystery, the universe, the reflection of the structure of the brain will also be a mystery.
 > -- Santiago Ramón y Cajal

-*Current under active development at the TIGRLab (CAMH).*

 **Shortcuts:**